 Required materials:

-Large spoons
+Large spoons.

-Cones or hay bales
+Cones or hay bales.

 Fundraising variations:

-A relay race where teams pass the acorn without dropping it for added teamwork.
+Run a relay race where teams pass the acorn without dropping it for added teamwork.

-Incorporate tunnels, balance beams, or hula hoops to step through.
+Add tunnels, balance beams, or hula hoops to step through.

 Setup instructions: